openjdk/jextract/doc/GUIDE.md

 on another platform.

-However, it is also possible for a C library to be written in such a way that it is not platform dependent: a so-called 'portable' library.
+However, it is also possible for a C library to be written in such a way that it is not platform dependent: a so-called _portable_ library.
 Sharing the bindings generated for a portable library across different platforms should work without issues.
 It is typically advisable to generate different sets of bindings, once on each platform on which the bindings are intended to be used, and then comparing the generated code to make sure that